veggiemonk/awesome-docker/README.md

 ## Networking
 * [Calico-Docker](https://www.projectcalico.org/getting-started/docker/) - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 * [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 By [@coreos][coreos]
+* [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)
 * [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 ## PaaS